jschnab/Symbiosis/README.md

 ### R scripts
 *colonization_genotype_grouping.R* and *colonization_structure_grouping.R* allow plotting of data and statistical testing using Mann-Whitney or Kruskal-Wallis-Dunn tests.
+*colonization_tidyverse.R* contains definition of functions for plotting of quantitative root colonization data using tydiverse, which shortens significantly the amount of instructions compared to previous scripts.
+Crossbar + scatter and barchart + scatter are available.

 ### Test file(s)
 *test_colonization.csv* contains data in the format which is read by the scripts of this repository.